 Based on the criteria listed above, if you are ineligible to apply to BUILD, then please use the following link to view other research and funding opportunities for CSULB students: Research & Funding Opportunities for CSULB Students

-Students must be a US Citizen or legal permanent resident to apply.
-This is because we are funded by the National Institutes of Health (NIH) which is a national agency.
+No, students must be a US Citizen, legal permanent resident, or DACA recipient to apply.
 However, research experience is still available to international students with unpaid research internships.
 Our mentors have both students in our programs and students doing research independent of a program.
 This research experience will still help with graduate applications and a career in research.
-International students can also go to the Graduate Studies Resource Center on the 5th floor of the library to receive free grad school prep assistance.
+International students can also go to the Graduate Center on the 2nd floor of the University Library to receive free grad school prep assistance.
 Pro-active students can piece together some of the important components of these programs on their own.

 First, find out if applications are currently being taken by going to the Apply page.
 When applications are open, in addition to the online application form, you will be asked to upload several elements into the system.
 So that you can be prepared, we've published a list of these elements here.

 The CSULB BUILD training programs are part of a joint application with similar NIH-funded CSULB programs.